Scottify20/imdb-movie-search/README.md

 ### Notes:
 * For demo purposes.
 The OMDB API key for this project is exposed.
 Please do not use the API key for any purposes other than running this web app.
-* Due to the limitations of the OMDB API, I will replace it with TMDB API and secure the API key in future versions of this app.
+* Due to the limitations of the OMDB API, I will replace it with TMDB API and secure the new API key in future versions of this app.

 ## Screenshots
 (no screenshots yet)